Nettas/dev_tools/README.md

 # dev_tools
 container to support development tools

-As of this version it has the following tools:
+As of this version it has the following:

 curl
 python-pip